therockspush/Docs/HowTos/Aviatrix_Account_Azure.rst

 Virtual Machines, Network, Storage Accounts, etc.

-This document describes how to obtain the necessary information, specifically Application ID, Application Key, and Application Directory ID to create an Aviatrix Cloud Account with step by step instructions.
+This document describes how to obtain the necessary information, specifically Application ID, Application Key(Client secret), and Application Directory ID to create an Aviatrix Cloud Account with step by step instructions.
 There are 3 sections, make sure you go through all of them.